agentydragon/agentydragon.github.io/posts/2016-09-22-tracking-thesis-progress.markdown

 logs the number of pages of my the PDF of my thesis and the number of lines of code I've written every hour.

-This is a technique I copied from a video the excellent screencast series [Destroy All Software](https://www.destroyallsoftware.com/screencasts).
+This is a technique I copied from a video from the excellent screencast series [Destroy All Software](https://www.destroyallsoftware.com/screencasts).
 The author uses it in several videos.
 One variant of this data collection idea he uses is going over the Git history of a project and collecting data